Open Accessibility Menu

 It is important to understand that we will ask you to do your part to help protection the general population from getting radiation exposure from this drug.

-This is a man in his early-80s-year-old man who was referred to us for advanced prostate cancer who to us with disease in the bones and liver and an PSA of 24.
+This is a man in his early 80s who was referred to us for advanced prostate cancer with disease in the bones and liver and a PSA of 24.

 After